CentreForDigitalHumanities/Summer-School-2024/Materials.md

 ## Materials
-Materials we can build on:
+Materials we can draw inspiration from:

 | Repository | Description |
 | --- | --- |